Maria Manetti Shrem Mentors

 “Start by doing what is necessary, then what is possible.
 And suddenly you’ll be surprised doing the impossible.” — Saint Francis of Assisi

-Danette is commonly described as having infectious energy, and loves bright colors, glitter, and sparkles!
+Danette E. Sheppard-Vaughn (she/her) is commonly described as having infectious energy, and loves bright colors, glitter, and sparkles!
 In her free time, she can be found cooking, listening to music, dancing, swimming, and spending time with her sixteen-year-old daughter, Bree (her pride and joy), who sings and performs as well.
 Danette holds a Bachelor of Arts in Music from New Jersey City University with a concentration in Musical Theater.

 Mentoring Philosophy